-You need to draw or print a map of the world.
-If you print a map, it must not have any words on it.
-You need to identify and locate 15 different cultures discussed in the textbook.
+For this project you will identify different cultures and cultural characteristics.
+You need to draw or electronically create a map of the world.
+If you use an existing map, it must not have any words on it and you must place the identifying markers for the items listed below.